apache/trafficcontrol/docs/source/api/server_server_capabilities.rst

 Request Structure
 -----------------
-:serverId:         The server's id to associate
+:serverId:         The server's ID to associate
 :serverCapability: The :term:`Server Capability`'s name to associate

 .. code-block:: http